Introduction

 • ConnectWise Contacts -> HubSpot Contacts

-• ConnectWise Opportunities -> HubSpot Deals
+• ConnectWise Opportunities and Forecast Items -> HubSpot Deals and Line Items

-• ConnectWise Opportunities -> HubSpot Deals
+• ConnectWise Products -> HubSpot Products

 Q: How does data sync from HubSpot to ConnectWise?